Shawn Johnson & Daughter Drew Display Huge Smiles In Poolside Pic

 The photograph was tagged as being taken in Nashville, Tennessee.

-Shawn commented in the caption that she was sad to say goodbye to pool days.
-Many of her followers appeared to feel the same way, lamenting a return to cooler weather and the end of enjoying the outdoors in seasonable temperatures.
+Shawn noted in the caption that she was sad to say goodbye to pool days.
+Many of her followers seemed to feel the same way, lamenting a return to cooler weather and the end of enjoying warm temperatures outdoors.

 Her husband, Andrew East, channeled the late Crocodile Hunter star Steve Irwin in a statement.